simul/simul.github.io/sequencer.md

 <tr>
 <td>Persistence</td><td>Fractal persistence to use when generating the noise texture. </td></tr>
 </table>
-See the public attributes of [simul::clouds::CloudKeyframer](/ref/simul/clouds/cloudkeyframer) for a full description of all the cloud layer properties.
+See the public attributes of <a href="ref/simul/clouds/cloudkeyframer">CloudKeyframer</a>for a full description of all the cloud layer properties.

 <h3>Cloud Keyframe Properties</h3>
 Note that for 2D clouds, there is no Weather Effects section.
 The cloud keyframe properties accessible in the sequencer are: